Goranmf/testna/README.md

 ## Summary

-i want to pass this course so i can code something i want to make Ovo je potpuno ručno implementirano rješenje koje ne koristi vanjske biblioteke osim NumPy-ja.
+I want to pass this course so I can code something useful.

 ## Background